deepsweet/start/packages/plugin-copy/readme.md

 # @start/plugin-copy

-Copy files using streams and keeping folders structure.
+Copy files to relative destination using streams and keeping folders structure.

 ## Install